 …there are differences between vaporizers.

-  If conserving herb and more importantly…MONEY, is important to you, you’ve come to the right place.
+If conserving herb and more importantly…MONEY is important to you, you’ve come to the right place.

-  Yes, to what extent a vaporizer is capable of conserving your herb while still getting you where you want, is how I will define efficiency because this is the only definition that is relevant to you and actually somewhat testable.
+To what extent a vaporizer is capable of conserving your herb while still getting you where you want, is how I will define efficiency because this is the only definition that is relevant to you and actually somewhat testable.

 Which vaporizers need the least amount of herb to get you medicated properly?

 In the essential guide you already learned about the general characteristics you should look for in a vaporizer if efficiency is a high priority for you:

 - Small bowl/herb chamber;

 - Large distance between the heating element and the bowl/herb chamber;

 - A precise or interval based temperature control system which is capable of reaching at least 428°F /220°C.